mkenefick1/final-project-unstructured/README.md

 plot3
 ```

 This bar plot shows the distribution of sentiment scores.
 Each bar represents the number of positive, negative, and neutral comments.
-The most comments were in the positive category for the Stanford thread.
+The most comments were in the positive sentiment category for the Stanford thread.

 ```{python}
 # Rolling average line graph - Stanford game